macropin/django-registration/docs/views.rst

       The template to use for user activation.
 Should be a string.
 Default value is ``registration/activate.html``.

-   .. method:: activate(request, *args, **kwargs)
+   .. method:: activate(*args, **kwargs)

       Actually perform the business of activating a user account.
-Receives the ``HttpRequest`` object and any positional or keyword arguments passed to the view.
+Receives any positional or keyword arguments passed to the view.
 Should return the activated user account if activation is successful, or any value which evaluates ``False`` in boolean context if activation is unsuccessful.

-   .. method:: get_success_url(request, user)
+   .. method:: get_success_url(user)

       Return a URL to redirect to after successful registration, on a per-request or per-user basis.
 If not overridden, will use